Image

 Patient information

-Coding and superbill
+Coding Program and Super Bill

 Create insurance claims

 Medical billers create claims that include info needed for insurance companies.
 Virtual medical assistants can ensure the accuracy and completeness of claims by transcribing medical reports into codes, helping to avoid missed information.
 They also review the claim to meet HIPAA standards and help secure service payments.
-All sentences are less than 20 words.

 Submitting claims